 - The full nondiscrimination statement must appear on local agency produced materials for public information, education, and distribution, including but not limited to local agency websites, social media sites, outreach materials and application/certification materials.
-In addition, any document that includes the full nondiscrimination statement must also include the NYS complaint and Fair Hearing statement and WIC Program Director's contact information. - The text of the full nondiscrimination statement can be smaller than the material's text as long as it is legible.
+In addition, any document that includes the full nondiscrimination statement must also include the New York State complaint and Fair Hearing statement and WIC Program Director's contact information. - 2.
+The text of the full nondiscrimination statement can be smaller than the material's text and must be legible.
+The font and point size must be taken into consideration.
 However, the format of the statement must not be altered.
-Refer to the WIC Library for the full English and Spanish nondiscrimination statements.
+Refer to the WIC Library for the full English and Spanish nondiscrimination statements. - 3.
+The full nondiscrimination statement reads: